Payouts

 Important: Use the same wallet address that you used when creating your blockchain wallet in the blockchain wallets section.
 The trustline setup is only required once per wallet.

-Solana
+Mint on Solana

+USDB can also be minted on Solana Devnet.
 Put your wallet address and the amount on the following endpoint:

 Bash